maanbhati/FixerCurrencyApp/README.md

 # Introduction and Running the app
 This project uses the Gradle system.
 To build this project, use the gradlew build command or use "Import Project" in Android Studio.
-For running the you need to first get your key from here https://fixer.io/documentation and once you got the key replace that with
+For running the app you need to first get your key from here https://fixer.io/documentation and once you got the key replace that with
 <YOUR_API_KEY> inside Constants.kt file within the app.

 # Tools and Technology